Borzyszkowski/SNN-CMS/README.md

 >git checkout Nengo_experiments
 >~~~~

-Use specific branches of the repository and follow instructions of README files in every branch.
+Use specific branches of the repository and follow instructions of README file in every branch.

 ### Usefull links